Bifurcations of highly inclined near halo orbits using Moser regularization: Numerical Results

 We study the pair of $r_x$-symmetric periodic orbits that bifurcate from the second pitchfork bifurcation of the vertical collision orbit in Hill's problem at energy $h \approx 0.04$, as described in Section~\ref{sec:bif-hill}.
-These orbits correspond after continuation to the Earth-Moon system to the W4/W5 families studied in~\cite{doedel_elemental_2007}.
+These orbits correspond after continuation to the Earth--Moon system to the W4/W5 families studied in~\cite{doedel_elemental_2007}.
 For consistency, we refer to these orbits in the Hill's problem also as the W4/W5 families.

-Figure~\ref{fig:bif-graph-hill-L4} shows the bifurcation graph in Hill's problem.
+Figure~\ref{fig:bif-graph-hill-L4} shows the bifurcation graph in Hill's problem, with numerical data for selected orbits of the W5 branch given in Table~\ref{tbl:data-hill}.
 From the pitchfork bifurcation, the two branches emerge in symmetry in the direction of increasing energy.
 Along each branch, we observe three period-doubling bifurcations: one pair of Floquet multipliers alternates between negative hyperbolic, elliptic, negative hyperbolic again, and finally elliptic, while the other pair remains positive hyperbolic.
 The continuation of the W4 family as it bifurcates from the vertical collision orbit is shown in Figure~\ref{fig:family-hill-L4}.

 As explained in Section~\ref{sec:perturbation}, this pitchfork bifurcation persists under perturbation to the CR3BP because the $r_y$-symmetry of the pitchfork bifurcation persists.
 The resulting branches are no longer symmetric orbits in the CR3BP, but instead form two distinct non-symmetric families that connect to the vertical periodic orbits emanating from the equilateral Lagrange points $L_4$ and $L_5$.